Battle for third, Morelos' future, McInnes concern

 Player to watch - Alfredo Morelos

-While Aberdeen's Bojan Miovski will be aiming to stay out in front as the Premiership's top scorer in home games and Celtic's Kyogo Furuhashi has become the first player to reach the 20-goal league mark overall since Odsonne Edouard, the spotlight at Ibrox will be on a striker whose star is fading fast.
+While Aberdeen's Bojan Miovski will be aiming to stay out in front as the Premiership's top scorer in home games and Celtic's Kyogo Furuhashi has become the first player to reach the 20-goal league mark overall since Odsonne Edouard, the spotlight at Fir Park will be on a striker whose star is fading fast.

 Even before helping Rangers win the title under Steven Gerrard, Alfredo Morelos was being touted as the Premiership's next multi-million pound export.